 Note that the getValue() method will return the id of the currently selected tab/segment/option.

-Values can be as well set after initialization with the help of the dedicated setValue() method for a single control or setValues() to set the values for controls within the form.
+Values can be also set after initialization via the dedicated setValue() method for a single control or setValues() for controls within the form.
 Find the latter in the related article.

-Both methods take the needed value (or object with 'ID-value' pair(s)) as parameter and are called from the necessary control or the form where the controls are nested:
+Both methods take a desired value (or object with "ID-value" pair(s)) as a parameter and are called from the necessary control or the form:

 $$("text1").setValue("Anna"); //for a single text field with "text1" ID